PRODUCT PRICING FOR BUSINESS GROWTH

-Whether you're launching a new product or restructuring your pricing strategies to succeed during the pandemic there are some key factors that could help your business not only survive by also thrive despite a Covid 19 environment.
+Whether you're launching a new product or restructuring your pricing strategies to succeed during the pandemic there are some key factors that could help your business not only survive but also thrive despite a Covid 19 environment.

 Pricing is a critical component that determines the success of a product or service in a marketplace.
 Even if your product does not have competition it would be presumptuous to believe that all consumers will be open to paying the asking price during the pandemic.

 A stable and profitable business is one where A Need Exists, A Viable Solution is Created, A Definitive Value Proposition is Communicated, the Consumer Experience Journey is Frictionless and has a Growing Customer Base.
 However the current market scenario may not allow for any or all of these.
-If your product is innovative and revolutionary ~ the risk you face is that consumers don’t know why they need it & how it can help improve their lives.
+If your product is innovative and revolutionary ~ the risk you face is that consumers don’t know why they need it and how it can help improve their lives.
 If your product is another option to competitive brands then consumers will benchmark your pricing against the competitors and possibly look for a cheaper option.
 If your product is already highly commoditised, there is very little room to manoeuver and therefore a revised pricing strategy might be on the cards.

 It relatively easy to put together a group of people and directly ask them what they would be willing to pay for your product.
 Then use that as the base and set the price.
 The problem with this approach is people ether tend to “low ball” or chose to go with one of the answers you told them (because they don’t remember the price they pay or feel overwhelmed by the other participants in the room) when you asked the question.